Henri-Hoyez/ChemicalStateSpaceModel/Readme.md

 # Domain Shift Simulator:

 This repository accompanies our paper "Which Time Series Domain Shifts Can Neural Networks Adapt To?" providing a simple chemical simulator for generating multivariate time series data via a State Space Model (SSM).
 It's designed for researchers to test domain adaptation methods against controlled domain shifts.
+Already computed dataset is available at this link: http://www.henrihoyez.ovh/dataset/

 To know more about the domain generated shifts, please refer to our paper.